 Already serving leading OEM and Tier-1 suppliers, LPW offers metal powders for additive manufacturing processes as well as PowderLife: an intelligent powder management system that enables the traceability and management of metal powder batches throughout their lifecycle.
 It provides material history tracing and close monitoring to ensure the powders stay within manufacturers’ specifications and meet their stringent production requirements.

-PowderLife is designed to comply with the special quality requirements of the aerospace, defence, automotive and medical-implant industries.
+PowderLife is designed to comply with the special quality requirements of the aerospace, defence, transportation and medical-implant industries.
 What makes this powder lifecycle management system unique in the metal 3D printing space, is the tight integration of powder supply, proprietary process management software, powder-handling equipment, and a powder measurement and classification system.

 PowderLife products can be deployed at a customer’s facility, enabling the customer to safely control and recondition powders itself.
 Alternatively, used powder can be sent to LPW for reprocessing before being returned to the customer for re-use in the additive manufacturing system.